Milly Scott: Career after Eurovision

-Although Scott never produced any hit records, her jazz-based singing career brought her to Germany, Sweden and the United Kingdom in later years.
-She also branched out into acting and appeared in many theater and television shows, her best-known role being in the RTL 4 drama series Vrouwenvleugel (1993–95) in which she played Baby Miller, a prisoner trying to come to terms with her racial identity.
+Although Scott never produced any hit records, she managed to maintain a successful career as a jazz singer, performing in various countries across Europe.
+She also branched out into acting and featured in a number of theatre and television productions, including the Snip en Snap-revue (1970) and West Side Story (1974).
+Her best-known role was in the RTL 4 drama series Vrouwenvleugel (1993–1995) in which she played Baby Miller, a prisoner trying to come to terms with her racial identity.